Two arrests for gunpoint robbery of Waipapa Superette, despite attempt to flee on horse

-One of two Far North men arrested today in relation to a gun-point robbery at Waipapa Superette tried to escape on horseback before police managed to catch him.
+One of two Far North men arrested in relation to a gun-point robbery at Waipapa Superette tried to escape on horseback before police caught him.

-The men, aged 21 and 22, were arrested after police searched homes at Okaihau and nearby Rahiri Settlement early this morning.
+The alleged offenders, aged 21 and 22, were arrested after police searched homes at Okaihau and nearby Rahiri Settlement this morning.

+Detective Senior Sergeant Rhys Johnston, of Mid North police, said the man located at Rahiri Settlement jumped on a horse and tried to flee.

+''However, a couple of our officers are experienced rural people and had no problems apprehending and controlling the equine escapee.''

-They have been charged with a variety of offences including aggravated robbery.
-Police believe they were also involved in stealing cars and a recent spate of burglaries.
+The men had been charged with a variety of offences including aggravated robbery.
+Police believed they were also involved in a recent spate of car thefts and burglaries.

 They are due in the Kaikohe District Court tomorrow.